Jordan 6 Resale Price Guide

 2021 release with glow-in-the-dark outsole and stash pocket on ankle

-SneakerPing compares prices across StockX, GOAT, and eBay in real-time.
-Set your target price and get alerted the moment it drops.
+Compare prices across StockX, GOAT, eBay, and 40+ stores.
+Set your target price and get alerted when it drops.

 Jordan 6 resale prices range from $180-280 for general releases, $220-400 for OG colorways (Infrared, Carmine, White Infrared), and $400-1,000+ for Travis Scott collaborations.
 The Jordan 6 holds strong value due to its first championship significance - Michael Jordan won his first NBA title wearing this shoe in 1991.